Shmuel Dovid Ungar: In hiding

-In August 1944, the Nazis crushed a revolt by Slovak partisans who had never supported Slovakia's Nazi regime, and the German army entered and occupied the country -- this is the first time they entered Slovaki.
+In August 1944, the Nazis crushed a revolt by Slovak partisans who had never supported Slovakia's Nazi regime, and the German army entered and occupied the country -- this is the first time they entered Slovakia.
 Deportations of Jews to Auschwitz resumed in greater intensity than before.
 The Nitra Yeshiva was liquidated on September 5, 1944.
 By September 17, every remaining Jew in Nitra had been deported.

 Ungar and one of his sons, Sholom Moshe, together with Rabbi Meir Eisler, had been vacationing in the forests of the Zobor Mountain near Nitra.
 When they heard that the yeshiva had been liquidated, they did not return to Nitra.
 They made their way to Bistritz, which was under partisan control, but when the Germans attacked that city the following month, they fled and spent the winter hiding in mountain caves and subsisting on starvation rations.
 Ungar kept a diary in which he recorded his travails and prepared his spiritual will.

 Throughout that winter of hiding in the forest, Ungar scrupulously observed Jewish law, even though he was starving to death.
 He refused to eat bread or milk obtained from Gentiles, or to even eat bread if there was no water for ritual hand-washing.
-On one occasion, he received some grapes, but would not eat them immediately; he insisted on saving them to eat on the Sabbath.
+On one occasion, he received some grapes, but would not eat them immediately; he insisted on squeezing them so that he could use the juice to perform Kiddush on the Sabbath.
 While terror and fear were others' constant companions, he was concerned with how to fulfill the mitzvah of hearing the shofar blasts on Rosh Hashanah.

-Ungar died of starvation on 9 February 1945 (8 Adar 5705 according to the Hebrew calendar).
+Ungar died of typhus on 9 February 1945 (8 Adar 5705 according to the Hebrew calendar).
 He instructed his son where and how to bury him, said his last confession (viduy), and died.
 After the war, his son re-interred him in Piešťany, his birthplace, next to the grave of his father.